 Net Price: $13,286

 Ranked by Kiplinger magazine as one of the 2016 “100 Best Values in Public Colleges,” the University of Georgia has a higher education option for everyone.
-Among UGA’s over 140 curriculum fields is in disability studies, where students earn a disabilities certification upon completion of the interdisciplinary program.
-The disabilities studies certificate is designed to enhance degrees in disability-related fields including special education; speech communication; therapeutic recreation; among others.
-The faculty of UGA’s disabilities studies department present disability as a strength, rather than a shortcoming.
+Among UGA’s over 140 curriculum fields is disability studies.
+Students earn a disabilities certification upon completion of the interdisciplinary program.
+The disabilities studies certificate is designed to enhance degrees in disability-related fields including:

 #16 – Temple University